 It’s all about value for the end user.

 Quora works the same way too.

-It adds value for their users, plus it makes any issues with linking back to your own website far less likely as the link will be diluted.
+Adding links to other websites into your answers adds value for their users, plus it dilutes the links back to your own website making it less likely your answers will be flagged as problematic.

 5. Don’t Use Affiliate Links.
 Ever.